jalabrecque/website/content/RHL/_index.md

 ## News

+- Lance D'Rundell steals victory from Deluge to claim the 2023-2024 season
 - October 15, 2023: Connor Dioxide Emissions is penalized, as per the [Penalties](#penalties) section of the Rules, a 4th round pick for failing to reach the basic standard of setting a proper lineup.

 </br>